-The Transformations to Sustainability Programme will promote research on the fundamental and innovative processes of social transformations needed to secure effective, equitable and durable solutions to some of the most urgent problems of global change and sustainability — including climate change, biodiversity loss, water and food security, energy consumption, and poverty and growing inequalities.
+The Transformations to Sustainability Programme supports and advances research on the fundamental processes of social transformation needed to secure effective, equitable and durable solutions to some of the most urgent problems of global change and sustainability — including climate change, biodiversity loss, water and food security, energy consumption, poverty and inequality.

-- conduct research on the needs and opportunities for social transformation in concrete contexts of application;
+- conduct internationally comparative, solutions-oriented research on the needs and opportunities for social transformation in specific locations experiencing challenges of environmental change;

-- engage stakeholders in the co-design and co-production of solutions-oriented knowledge and the development of networks of knowledge exchange and mutual learning, and;
+- engage societal stakeholders in the co-design of research and the co-production of knowledge, and;

-- build capacity for international research collaboration and support early career social scientists.
+- build capacity for international research collaboration across a set of countries including low- and middle-income economies, including by supporting early career scientists.

-The Transformations to Sustainability programme represents a major contribution to the work of Future Earth, a global research platform that provides knowledge and support to accelerate transformations to a sustainable world.
+The Transformations to Sustainability programme represents a significant contribution to Future Earth, the global research platform providing knowledge and support to accelerate transformations to a sustainable world.
 Future Earth is co-sponsored by the members of the International Science and Technology Alliance for Global Sustainability.